Can I use my CPAP machine when I boondock? Yes, here’s how

 We found a simple wooden box that fit the small sliver of space next to the bed to put it on at night, sort of like a table.
 Then, while in transit, we can fit the machine inside the sturdy box for storage.

 When we wanted to boondock, we needed to find a way to run his CPAP machine all night.
 We found a great lithium battery pack specifically suggested for CPAP machines.
-The dual batteries provide enough power for several nights – as long as we’re using it without the heated water setting.
-The batteries are rechargeable with 120-volt power, which works perfectly with our solar panels recharging our house batteries during the day.
-It can be recharged by 12-volt power by running a car or RV engine.
-The battery kit also has some handy adapters to run small appliances, charge phones or other devices.
+Here are similar lithium battery packs.
+The dual batteries provide enough power for several nights—as long as we’re using it without the heated water setting.
+On the one we have, the batteries are rechargeable with 120-volt power, which works perfectly with our solar panels recharging our house batteries during the day.
+It can be recharged with 12-volt power by running a car or RV engine.
+The battery kit also has some handy adapters to run small appliances, and charge phones or other devices.

 Comments